arduino-libraries/ArduinoBLE/docs/api.md

 ### `disconnect()`

-Disconnect the BLE device, if connected
+Disconnect the Bluetooth® Low Energy device, if connected

 #### Syntax